AdobeDocs/commerce-php/src/pages/developer/configuration/importers.md

 A configuration importer provides consistent configurations across multiple systems (such as development, staging, and production).
 This is useful for deployment strategies such as [pipeline deployment](https://devdocs.magento.com/guides/v2.4/config-guide/deployment/pipeline/).

-Magento uses configuration importers to import configuration data from the shared configuration file, `config.php`, to the appropriate storage, such as a database.
+Adobe Commerce and Magento Open Source use configuration importers to import configuration data from the shared configuration file, `config.php`, to the appropriate storage, such as a database.

 Use the [`magento app:config:import` command](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-config-mgmt-import.html) to import the configuration from the command line.

-Currently Magento has the following importers:
+Currently, the application has the following importers:

 *  `Magento\Config\Model\Config\Importer`
 *  `Magento\Store\Model\Config\Importer`